-Division approval must be obtained to proceed with any U.S. citizen over 60 days old if an SSN has not yet been issued or there are extenuating circumstances where the SSN cannot be verified.
+Division approval must be obtained prior to proceeding with any U.S. citizen over 60 days old if an SSN has not yet been issued or there are extenuating circumstances where the SSN cannot be verified.
 There must be a valid reason for the delay in obtaining an SSN and proof that an SSN was applied for.
 Documentation provided regarding the SSN application shall be uploaded to the application as "Other WHEAP Documents".
 The Division will approve an exception on a one-time basis.
-The situation must be fully documented in the HE+ System Notes.
+The situation must be fully documented in the HE+ System "Household Member Notes" when the SSN override is requested.
 A valid SSN will be required on the next application.
-The Division will add notes regarding the SSN Exception request, showing the approval or denial.
-The household member should not be added to the application until the Division notes have been added, approving the one-time exception.
+The Division adds notes regarding the SSN Exception request, showing the approval or denial.
+Requests for SSN exceptions shall be sent to the Division via the "SSN Pending Override" inbox when the worker selects "Send to SSN Override" from the action ribbon of the household member's PID.
+The required notes for this action appear as a household member note.
+Submitted applications are "on hold" until the SSN override is reviewed and approved or denied by the Division.